 | See our Census Page for Anna for more information.|

 |Both the GNIS and FIPS databases contain entries for Anna.|

 | See our Misc Page for Anna for more information.|

 Unfortunately, we don't know of a website for Anna.
 If you can help, please contact us through our Feedback Page.

 The official website for State of Illinois: www.illinois.gov/

 If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Anna.
-Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Anna
+Since we usually use Google Maps for our own planning, we've provided the following link for your convenience: Google Map and Driving Directions starting from Anna

 Our distance measurements begin at a specific point in Anna.
 The point that we are using is located at these GPS coordinates - Latitude: 37.4611, Longitude: -89.2391 [Map].
 In this case, the coordinates for Anna have been provided by the Geographic Names Information System (GNIS).